Sjeiti/ronvalstarnl/src/data/markdown/post_useful-custom-cypress-commands.md

 # Useful custom Cypress commands

 Cypress is still one of the easiest testing frameworks out there.
-It is so ridiculously user-friendly that writing tests is no longer a chore, but fun.
+It is so ridiculously user-friendly that writing tests is no longer a chore, but *almost* fun.

 ## custom commands

 After using it for a while you might stumble upon *[custom commands](https://docs.cypress.io/api/cypress-api/custom-commands.html)*.
 Most testing frameworks have similar implementations.
-They are functions you write for repeating patterns.
-For instance: logging into a certain part of a site.
+They are functions you write for repeating patterns (ie: logging into a certain part of a site).

 A lot of these will be very project specific.
 But some are generic enough to use in different projects.
 One of these I wrote about a year back is for [updating an alias](https://docs.cypress.io/api/cypress-api/custom-commands.html) (a custom command plus some overrides).

-Here are a few others that are useful:
+Here are a few others that are generic enough to be useful:

 ## **expectPathname** for checking the uri